-When you enter a project, you’ll see all the same widgets as you are used to from your main dashboard, such as volume of interactions, sentiment analysis and breakdown by channels.
-However, each one will display just the slice of the conversation that relates to the project’s topic.
+When you enter a project dashboard, you’ll see all the same widgets as you are used to from your main dashboard, such as volume of interactions, sentiment analysis, and breakdown by channel.
+However, each widget will display just the slice of the conversation that relates to the project’s topic.

-Unlike searching your data by a keyword, projects:
+Unlike searching your main organic dashboard using a keyword, projects:

 Continuously compile relevant data items, so you can track trends and changes in the conversation over time.

-Allow you to quickly create and share reports summarizing project data, by clicking on “Create a Report” in the right hand side menu within any project.
+Allow you to quickly create and share reports summarizing project data, by clicking on “Create Report” on the top right of the page within any project.

 How do I follow a project?

-From your main dashboard, navigate to Projects in the left hand menu.
+From your main dashboard, navigate to Organic > Projects in the left-hand menu.
 There, you’ll find the whole list of projects you’re following.
-To find all your active projects—created for your community during your onboarding, as well as frequently-used projects across all local governments—head over to the 'More' tab and click ‘Following’ next to any project you’re interested in.
+To find all your active projects—created for your community during your onboarding, as well as frequently-used projects across all local governments—head over to the 'More' tab and click ‘Follow’ next to any project you’re interested in.